Shearing approach to gauge-invariant Trotterization: Example: Compact U(1) plaquettes

 At the heart of each factor is an $X$-rotation on register 1's least significant bit, controlled by the other $\eta - 1$ bits as dictated by $ \hat{\pi}_e $ or $ \hat{\pi}_o $.
 Figure \ref{fig:toyPlaqTrott} shows a possible circuit implementation of the Trotterized hopping propagator for the case of $\eta=3$.
 Protocols for $\hat{\lambda}^{\pm}$ and $\hat{\Xi}_{12}$ are left up to the user.
 The routine calls for two ancilla qubits.

-Moving on, we now generalize to the case of four links `0,' `1,' `2,' and `3.'
+Moving on, we now generalize to the case of four links 0, 1, 2, and 3.
 The truncated plaquette operator is

-Like before, the gauge invariant moves by $ \pm ( 1, 1, -1, -1) $ in the $ ( E_0, E_1, E_2, E_3 ) $ hypercube induced by plaquettes form parallel chains in the space of quantum numbers that can be cyclically sheared to align with a single axis.
+Like before, the gauge-invariant moves by $ \pm ( 1, 1, -1, -1) $ in the $ ( E_0, E_1, E_2, E_3 ) $ hypercube induced by plaquettes form parallel chains in the space of quantum numbers that can be cyclically sheared to align with a single axis.

-First, the $ E_0 $ and $ E_3 $ components of the moves can by eliminated by shears in the 01- and 23-planes:
+First, the $ E_0 $ and $ E_3 $ components of the moves can by eliminated by shears in the 01- and 23-planes,